TYZHAO/ECE-285-MLIP-Project-B-Style-Transfer/README.md

 ## Requirement
 To run the demo, open cyclegan/demo.ipynb with jupyter notebook on a GPU node.
 It will automatically generate the transfer results of all 4 differenet styles mentioned in the report.
 Note that every checkpoint in cyclegan/output is needed.
 To train the model, run cyclegan/run.py in terminal or run cyclegan/train.ipynb in jupyter notebook on a GPU node.
 Note that all training data are refined, so please download data in datasets/.
+If we upload all data for all 4 styles the repo would be too large, so we only upload the Monet one.

 ## Code organization
 <pre>